Vitamins and Minerals Essential to Equine Health

 Horse Vitamins and Minerals from KAUFFMAN’S® Premium Equine

-Enriched with minerals, vitamins and proteins, KAUFFMAN’S® KA-HI ration balancer can be offered as a complete diet for easy keepers or as a supplement to forage-based diets to help build muscle mass for performance horses, miniatures and broodmares.
-KA-HI should be provided at a rate of ¼ to one pound per horse each day, according to the horse’s activity level and needs.
+Enriched with minerals, vitamins and proteins, KAUFFMAN’S® KA-HI Horse Supplement can be offered as a complete diet for easy keepers or as a supplement to forage-based diets to help build muscle mass for performance horses, miniatures and broodmares.
+KA-HI Horse Supplement should be provided at a rate of ¼ to one pound per horse each day, according to the horse’s activity level and needs.

 Your Questions Answered